-The appendix is a thin pouch attached to your large intestine on the right side of your abdomen and can become blocked by food or faecal matter.1 This blockage can lead to inflammation and the appendix can become infected, which can prove fatal if it ruptures.
+The appendix is a thin pouch attached to your large intestine on the right side of your abdomen which can become blocked by food or faecal matter.1 This blockage can lead to inflammation and the appendix can become infected, which can prove fatal if it ruptures.

 Symptoms involve sharp abdominal pain, vomiting, nausea, diarrhoea and fever.
 While you can’t necessarily prevent this condition, it can be treated through either an open or laparoscopic appendectomy surgery (sometimes called an appendicectomy).